Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 From €19.90 each way in 2nd class, €29.90 each way in 1st class.

-On the sleeper train, berths are sold individually, so one ticket means one bed, the other beds in your compartment will be sold to other passengers.
+On the sleeper train, berths are sold individually, one ticket means one bed, other beds in your compartment will be sold to other passengers.
 For sole occupancy, simply book 1 ticket in a 1-berth sleeper or 2 tickets in a 2-berth sleeper or 4 tickets in a 4-berth couchette and so on.

 How to buy tickets